 Judith’s personal focus for research is the ageing of the population and its policy implications.
 She is a keen advocate for Positive Ageing and for everyone to enjoy “the stage of life formerly known as retirement.”

 Dr. Judith Davey was Director of the New Zealand Institute for Research on Ageing (NZiRA) from 2002 to 2007 and is now a Senior Research Associate of the Institute of Governance and Policy Studies (IGPS) at Victoria University of Wellington.
-She is also a voluntary policy advisor for Age Concern New Zealand.
+She is also a voluntary policy advisor and blogger for Age Concern New Zealand.

 Prior to joining Victoria University in 1991 she was the Deputy Director of the New Zealand Planning Council and started up in business as a consultant on social policy and social research in the 1970s.
 Judith is a graduate of London University and did her PhD at Durham University.
 Before coming to New Zealand, she was also a post-doctoral researcher at the University of Cambridge.

 UPDATE: Thanks to my five older bloggers who have volunteered to test a survey about their experience.
 The process has begun and you will surely tell me about anything that is confusing or wrong.
 Then I can fix any problems that are spotted by more than one person, and release the survey into the wild!